Beariish/bolt/doc/Bolt Standard Library/strings.md

 // If there is no match, -1 is returned strings.find(haystack: string, needle: string): number

+// Searches for a substring in `str`, returning whether there is a match or not. strings.contains(haystack: string, needle: string): bool

 // Replaces all instances of `from` in `str` with `to`.
 // Returns a new string.
 strings.replace(str: string, from: string, to: string): string